Jnadington/Stock-Sentiment-Word-Cloud/README.md

 # Stock Sentiment Word Cloud
 Application that allows users to input a stock ticker and generate a word cloud of the sentinments around the stock.
+Generates a csv file for news headlines and PNG image for word cloud.

 ---